AdobeDocs/analytics.en/help/components/dimensions/mobile-dimensions.md

 ## Populate these dimensions with data

-These dimensions reference lookup rules internal to Adobe.
-The lookup value is based on the `User-Agent` HTTP header sent with the hit.
-Adobe partners with [DeviceAtlas](https://deviceatlas.com/) to maintain lookups between user agent and mobile dimensions.
+These dimensions reference lookup rules internal to Adobe. [!UICONTROL Mobile Carrier] lookups are determined by IP address, using data we get from NetAcuity (a Digital Element product).
 If you use an AppMeasurement library (such as through Adobe Experience Platform Launch), all mobile dimensions work out of the box.

 ## Mobile dimension descriptions